An exceptional marine reptile fossil discovered in Australia

 A unique fossil has been discovered in Queensland Australia: the head and upper body of an Elasmosaurus, a long-necked marine reptile that lived over 100 million years ago.
 Scientists expect a lot from this discovery to better understand the diversity and evolution of this species.

-“It’s like the Rosetta Stone of marine paleontology, because it could be the key to understanding the diversity and evolution of long-necked plesiosaurs in Cretaceous Australia,” said Dr Knutsen of the Queensland Museum.
+“It’s like the Rosetta Stone of marine paleontology, because it might be the key to understanding the diversity and evolution of long-necked plesiosaurs in Cretaceous Australia,” said Dr Knutsen of the Queensland Museum.
 We had never before found together a head and a body of this elasmosaur (a Eromangasaurus australis of the Plesiosaur family), which lived in the Lower Cretaceous period (at least 145-100 million years ago) in the shallow sea that covered much of the region.
 The lower body has not been found: scientists believe that it may have been cut in half by a predator, the knonosaur.

 This finned marine reptile was characterized by a very long neck, and fed mainly on fish and molluscs.
-It could reach 14 meters in length and have up to 71 cervical vertebrae.
+It might reach 14 meters in length and have up to 71 cervical vertebrae.
 Australian paleotologists believe that the fossil that has just been found is that of a juvenile.

 Illustration showing what theEromangasaurus australis. © André Konstantinov/Espen Knusten/Scott Hocknull